zxc916684603/ecs/intl.en-US/User Guide/Images/Import images/Install virtio driver.md

 # Install virtio driver {#concept_dvq_cqs_xdb .concept}

-To avoid failure in starting the Linux instances created by using the imported images of your server, virtual machines, or cloud hosts,  [Import custom images](intl.en-US/User Guide/Images/Import images/Import custom images.md#) an Xen \(pv\) or virtio driver must be installed on your on-premises image and configured before importing.
-Follow these steps to check whether you must install the driver manually, and then install and configure the virtio driver for a Linux server if needed.
+To avoid failure in starting the Linux instances created by using the imported images of your server, virtual machines, or cloud hosts, check whether you must install the virtio driver on the source server before importing the images.

 ## Images requiring no manual installation {#section_lby_pqs_xdb .section}

-After you import images in [Import custom images](intl.en-US/User Guide/Images/Import images/Import custom images.md#), if the operating systems of your image is listed in the following,  Alibaba Cloud automatically processes the virtio driver for you:
+After you [import custom images](reseller.en-US/User Guide/Images/Import images/Import custom images.md#), if the operating systems of your images are listed as follows, Alibaba Cloud automatically processes the virtio driver for you:

 -   Windows Server 2008
 -   Windows Server 2012